European shares fall on Chinese import data, SABMiller soars

 By Danilo Masoni and Alistair Smout

-MILAN/LONDON, Oct 13 European shares fell on Tuesday after weak Chinese import data, dragged down by auto and mining stocks, though SABMiller soared after accepting a takeover proposal from rival Anheuser-Busch InBev.
+MILAN/LONDON, Oct 13 European shares fell on Tuesday following disappointing Chinese import data, dragged down by auto and mining stocks, though SABMiller soared after accepting a takeover proposal from rival Anheuser-Busch InBev.

-China's exports fell less than expected in September, but an import dive left economists divided over whether the world's second largest economy is ready to turn around.
+China's exports fell less than expected in September, but a sharper fall in imports left economists divided over whether the world's second largest economy's ailing trade sector is showing signs of turning around.

 "While Chinese exports posted a healthy rebound, weak imports are still indicating that the Chinese economy is continuing to struggle," said Markus Huber, trader and analyst at Peregrine & Black.